 - Tummy Troubles – Massage into the belly counter-clockwise 2-3 times a day to ease an upset stomach.

-- Sleep Aid – Wild orange essential oil can be uplifting and stimulating to some, but usually has a calming effect which can decrease worry or restlessness and help you sleep.
+- Sleep Aid – Sweet orange essential oil can be uplifting and stimulating to some, but usually has a calming effect which can decrease worry or restlessness and help you sleep.

 - Massage Oil – Massage into the skin to treat muscle cramps and stiff, painful joints.

 - Corn Remedy – A drop of tangerine a day for 30 days or less will remove corns from your toes.